DolicaAkelloEgwel/github-workshop/slides.md

 - A terminal UI for using Git.
 - Nice if you're a touch-typer.
-- Other alternatives to GitHub Desktop: GitKraken, `gitui`, the terminal
+- Other alternatives to GitHub Desktop: GitKraken, `gitui`, VSCode intergration...

 ---
 # The magic of `bisect`